nicolasdanelon/UnofficialDocs/source/extensibility/snippets.rst

     Address: ${3:Main Street 1234}
     User name: ${4:$TM_FULLNAME}

-And you can nest place holders within other place holders too:
+And you can nest placeholders within other placeholders too:

 .. code-block:: perl